-CRC’s Vision is to be the primary community resource for creating opportunity from conflict, and where repairing harm is valued over punishment.
+CRC’s Vision is to be a primary community resource for creating opportunity from conflict, and where repairing harm is valued over punishment.

 CRC services are based on a core belief that individuals of all ages and backgrounds are capable of resolving their own disputes – effectively, inexpensively, and peacefully – with assistance from trained volunteer mediators.
 CRC provides communities with the tools to peacefully and effectively resolve disputes.